joerischasfoort/money-macro/_posts/2020-3-16-covid-19-euro-crisis.md

 Sadly, no one knows for sure.
 The Eurozone has never been hit by an economic shock of this size.
 The massive quarantine efforts to combat Covid19 will hit the Eurozone economy hard.
 A lack of buffers and quite [a lot of debt](https://www.globalcapital.com/article/b1j2rxdsj6frd8/more-mandates-as-european-corporate-debt-soars-to-64tr) means that Eurozone companies and banks will be under a lot of stress.
 This will inevitably affect government budgets.
 However, the difference with last time is that politicians now show a willingness to save the Euro.

 For now, I remain hopeful that the Eurozone will be able to whether the economic fallout.
 That being said, there are few certainties in economics.
 So, it is important to keep up to date.
 You can do so by following this blog, where I will post regular content on economics, central banking, and finance.

-Also, if you liked the blog, you might like the video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/k5pdHVzImsA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Also, please consider sharing this blog using the buttons below or dropping a comment.
 I am keen to discuss with you further about how the Eurozone will be affected by Covid-19.